jzaprzalka/kao/docs/README.md

 **Note**: if the input is currently focused, the scanner will not be working; i.e. if one is or was trying to enter the barcode by hand, but instead wants it scanned, one shall exit the input and keep it out of UX focus until it is filled out with the scanned barcode correctly.

-To proceed from this screen one shall focus the input and click `return` / `submit` on the keyboard.
+After scanning the barcode the application should proceed automatically to the next screen.
+Otherwise, to proceed from this screen one shall focus the input and click `return` / `submit` on the keyboard.
 The screen that follows represent the details of the scanned product.
 To display the full-size image of the product one can click the splash screen with the fragment

 ![](./details_light.jpg)
 ![](./details_dark.jpg)